 Letters of Recommendation

-Letters of Recommendation for your ERAS Application are some of the most crucial and difficult to obtain supporting documents for any residency candidate.
+Letters of Recommendation for your ERAS Application are some of the most crucial and difficult to obtain supporting documents.
 It’s important to remember that the strongest Letters of Recommendation are:

 - Specialty-specific with a focus on ONE medical specialty